freckle/mergeabot-action/README.md

   would have `{quarantine-days}` days to notice and update your setting if necessary.

-- `quarantine-days`: how many days since the last update on a PR before it qualifies for auto-merge.
+- `quarantine-days`: how many days a PR must be open before it qualifies for auto-merge.
 Default is 5.

-  Note that **any update** (a review, a comment, etc) will reset the clock.

 - `strategy`: how to perform the [auto-]merge.
 Must be `merge`, `rebase`, or `squash`.
 Default is `rebase`.